 About the Union Summer Select Program

-The Summer Select Training Program will return in the summer of 2014 to Downingtown, PA in addition to Philadelphia, Delaware, and expand into Reading, PA in 2014.
+The Summer Select Training Program will return in the summer of 2015 to Downingtown, Philadelphia, Delaware, and Reading, PA in 2015.
 Click on each of the locations to find out specific tryout and training information.
-Tryouts begin the weekend of Oct.
-26.